-60,000 rubber ducks to float down river in Chicago Ducky Derby
+60,000 rubber ducks float down river in Chicago Ducky Derby

 CHICAGO (WLS) --The 13th Annual Chicago Ducky Derby will take off down the Chicago River from the Wabash Bridge Thursday.

 A Family Festival featuring Special Olympics athletes will begin at 10 a.m. at the Wrigley Building.
-Ducks will be dropped into the river at 1 p.m.
+Ducks were dropped into the river at 1 p.m.

-The grand prize winner will claim a 2018 Chevy Equinox from the Chicagoland and Northwest Indiana Chevy Dealers.
-Other winners could take home an Apple Vacation, Chicagoland Speedway tickets, or a $2,500 cash prize.
+The grand prize winner claimed a 2018 Chevy Equinox from the Chicagoland and Northwest Indiana Chevy Dealers.
+Other winners took home an Apple Vacation, Chicagoland Speedway tickets, or a $2,500 cash prize.

 For more information about Special Olympics Illinois, click here.